rehabstudio/app-deployer/README.md

 # Deployer

-This gem allows you to deploy non rails sites easily and also has some useful tasks which you can use.
+This gem makes it easy to deploy non rails apps/sites, it also comes with some useful helper tasks for frameworks like lithium and cakephp.

-It is used by rehabstudio for almost everything we do.
+It is used by rehabstudio for almost every deployment we do.

 ## Installation

-Currently as it's still in development we haven't pushed it to rubygems.org yet.
+**Please be aware that this gem is in active development and some features may not work as expected.**

+If you find any issues/bugs please add them to the issue tracker, or even better, see the Contributing section at the bottom.

 ####Required Gems
 We need to ensure we have the following gems installed